-Sore Throat: Redness, white or cream colored patches in the mouth or around the throat and/or pain when swallowing should stay home.
+Strep Throat: Redness, white or cream colored patches in the mouth or around the throat and/or pain when swallowing should stay home.
 Children experiencing these symptoms with or without fever should stay home.
+Student may return to school 24 hours after starting antibiotics if they have also remained fever free for 24 hours.

-Nose Drainage (Runny Nose): If your child has yellow or green drainage, keep them home.
-Clear drainage is ok to manage at school.
+Nose Drainage (Runny Nose): If your child has excessive yellow or green drainage and they cannot manage the secretions themselves, keep them home.

 Fever: Take your child's temperature whenever a child complains of not feeling well, even for headaches.
 Using your hand is not an accurate way of determining fever.
 A fever is a sign of illness.
 When a child has a fever, s/he is spreading illness to all who come in contact with him.

 Children must be fever free (less than 100 degrees) for 24 hours without having taken Tylenol or Motrin within 24 hours.